Text: Marcella van Alpen & Claire Lessiau Photographs: Marcella van Alpen & Claire Lessiau

 Rice paper is used for making the famous and delicious spring rolls.
 Due to the high demand of these thin leafs of edible paper, most of its production takes place in factories.
 In Battambang, a few families still make a living by producing them by hand.
 Keep reading

 Lime stone karst formations are gradually revealing themselves as the morning mist on the Cheow Lan Lake slowly rises.
 The sun bathes the rocks in warm colours and highlights the jungle growing on their steep flanks.
 I slowly crawl out of my bed to take a morning swim in the surprisingly warm lake.
 While climbing back up to the pontoon of my floating bungalow, I notice a familiar rising and falling of shrills that gives me goose bumps: a family of gibbons starts to sing, Keep reading

-From the 77 meters of the massive pyramid of La Danta, the huge city sprawls at my feet.
-From the wide plaza on which La Danta stands, a broad street paved with white stones leads to the Great Acropolis, Keep traveling!
+From the top of the 77-metre high massive pyramid of La Danta, the huge city sprawls at my feet.
+From the grand plaza on which La Danta stands, a broad street paved with white stones leads to the Great Acropolis, Keep traveling!

 It has been four hours and a half, and my butt has been hurting for more than two hours, as I jump off my rather uncomfortable seat regularly, breathing the diesel fumes!
 Starting at 5AM, the bus headed out in the night Keep traveling!